 - information about, or referrals to, government and community support services

-- discussing difficulties you are having in meeting your activity test or participation requirements
+- discussing difficulties you are having in meeting departmental obligations or your requirements

-- customers experiencing severe distress, family and domestic violence, homelessness or hardship, and
+- those experiencing distress as a result of family and domestic violence, homelessness or hardship

-- individuals caring for an adult or child with a disability or serious illness
+- those caring for someone with a disability or serious illness

 Natural disaster support

-Our social workers can provide counselling, support and information regarding the services that are available for people who have been affected by natural disaster.
+Our social workers can provide counselling, support and information about the services that are available for people who have been affected by natural disaster.

 Call 180 22 66 if you have been affected by a natural disaster and would like to arrange to speak with a social worker.